munificent/journal/_posts/2015-02-01-what-color-is-your-function.md

 doSomethingCarnelian()•red;
 ```

-If you get it wrong&mdash;call a red function with `•blue` after the
+When calling a function, you need to use the call that corresponds to its color.
-parentheses or vice versa&mdash;it does something bad.
-Dredge up some
+If you get it wrong&mdash;call a red function with `•blue` after the parentheses
-long-forgotten nightmare from your childhood like a clown with snakes for arms
+or vice versa&mdash;it does something bad.
+Dredge up some long-forgotten
-under your bed.
-That jumps out of your monitor and sucks out your vitreous
+nightmare from your childhood like a clown with snakes for arms hiding under
-humour.
+your bed.
+That jumps out of your monitor and sucks out your vitreous humour.

 Annoying rule, right?
 Oh, and one more: